-This book argues that Democrats should systematically redirect their focus, resources, and ambitions to state governance for five key reasons:
+This book argues that citizens and politicians should systematically redirect their focus, resources, and ambitions to state governance for five key reasons:

-- Practical Results: State-level action delivers tangible benefits to citizens now, rather than waiting for federal action that may never come. - Democratic Legitimacy: State governments, with their smaller scale and closer proximity to voters, often more accurately reflect their constituents' desires.
+- 1. Practical Results: State-level action delivers tangible benefits to citizens now, rather than waiting for federal action that may never come. - 2.
+Democratic Legitimacy: State governments, with their smaller scale and closer proximity to voters, often more accurately reflect their constituents' desires.